EV Fleets Hub

 Key barriers: Regulatory approval, AI safety, insurance, infrastructure complexity.

-Fleet-ready vehicles: Fleet Core 10
+Fleet readiness reference set: Fleet Core 10

 Reference Deployments